Last revised: 18 July 2019

 We may use information held about you in the following ways:

-to provide you with any services and/or information you request from us (which includes carrying out any obligations arising from any contracts entered into between you and us);
+- to provide you with any services and/or information you request from us (which includes carrying out any obligations arising from any contracts entered between you and us);

 Your right to object to processing of your data